On this page

 Sell unnecessary assets - many business accumulate assets that they no longer require.
 Selling unnecessary assets will increase the cash in the business and save on costs such as insurance and storage.

-Buying assets - if you need to new assets, consider leasing as this will 'smooth' out cash flow if appropriate.
+Buying assets - if you need new assets, consider leasing as this will 'smooth' out cash flow if appropriate.

 Prepare regular cash flow forecasts - cash flow forecasts will help you identify any potential cash flow shortages in the immediate future.
 Once you have prepared a cash flow forecast run 'what if' scenarios to measure how reactive your cash flows will be to certain changes in events, such as decreases in sales.